While you might be more familiar with the badges that go on sashes and vests, badging has a newish contemporary in education: the digital badge.

 The concept began in 2010 at a conference in Barcelona, Spain, held by Mozilla Firefox's sole shareholder, the Mozilla Foundation.
 In 2011, Mozilla began working with the MacArthur Foundation to develop an innovative badging system.
 In 2012, they released the Public Beta of Open Badges.
 2013 saw the full release of Open Badges 1.0, followed by the first Chicago Summer of Learning for youth.
 Their goal?
 To develop a way to recognize learning outside of formal education and online.
 Open Badges was born.

 Later in 2013, the Clinton Global Initiative expanded Open Badges as a new method for academic and technical skills assessment, with the goal of using them as a way to improve the lives of two million students.
 By 2014, they expanded their goal of reaching 10 million students.

 By 2015, companies like IBM, Pearson, and Microsoft adopted Open Badges.
 With support from the Badge Alliance, these corporations have collaborated with cross-sector groups to create badges for higher education, digital and web literacies, educators, the workforce, and citywide systems.

-Today, hundreds of thousands of people have earned Mozilla Open Badges.
-With the rollout of the Mozilla Backpack, individuals have thousands of options from which to choose.
+In 2019, Mozilla Open Badges Backpack transition to Badgr, the leading micro-credential issuer that VLACS uses today, providing individuals with thousands of badging options to choose from.
 Companies and organizations that want to award badges can issue any kind of badge they'd like through the system.

 Open Badges are used widely across a variety of sectors -- including education -- and recognize accredited and non-accredited learning in a variety of settings.